 What makes Webflow special is also the fact that your store does not have to be static.
 You can build complex and rich animations without coding knowledge.
 This brings your store to life and provides the visitor with a more interactive experience.

 We broke down the pricing and we explored the creative freedom both tools offer you.
-The other crucial factor to consider before deciding which tool you want to go with is the features.
-Let's cut the chase and jump straight in!
+The other crucial factor to consider before deciding which tool you want to go with are the features.
+Let's jump straight in!

 Shopify includes features like:

-- Sell and ship in more than 170 countries
+- Sell and ship in more than 175 countries.

-- App store to help you extend your web store
+- App store to help you extend your online store.

 Looking at these two lists you can already grasp what the ideal tool for you would be.
 Webflow offers full creative freedom and will make you stand out from the crowd.
-But Shopify is the best in the game when it comes solely to eCommerce.
+But Shopify is the best in the game when it comes solely to ecommerce.
 Both are no-code tools that you can master on your own and both can help you make money on the internet.
-It is just a matter of functionalities you are looking for.
+It's just a matter of functionalities that you are looking for.

-Shopify has excellent customer service that is available 24/7 via email, phone, or live chat.
-It splits its customer support into three areas:
+Shopify has excellent customer service that is available 24/7 via email, phone or even live chat.
+It splits its customer support into three pillars:

-- Community Forums where you can interact with other users
+- Community Forum where you can interact with other users.

-Before getting to the conclusion, here is a summary of the pros and cons of both tools.
+Before getting to the conclusion, here's a summary of the pros and cons of both tools.